jrftw/InfinitumBlockSmash/Infinitum Block Smash/Infinitum Block Smash/Documentation/MEMORY_OPTIMIZATION_SUMMARY.md

-# Memory Optimization Summary - Final Update
+# Memory Optimization Summary - FINAL FIX

 ## Problem
 The app "Infinitum Block Smash" was being killed by the operating system due to excessive memory usage.
 The error indicated: